Milo1885/Tease-AI/README.md

 Stefaf: Integration of Class myDirectory: Status ongoing.
 	Testrun to sort Lists like Win-Explorer: Status Initial

 # Changelog - Patch 54

+Tease AI will now move to the next script type in the cycle if the current script has run out of lines

+Added @Month() and @Day() to GetFilter(), I left them out by accident

+HandleScripts now uses GetFilter() the same way FilterList() does, code is much cleaner now

+Added @LockVideo and @UnlockVideo Commands - @LockVideo will prevent Tease AI from switching back to the image window when a video ends.
+This is useful for times when you want to play multiple videos in a row for whatever reason without the domme slideshow popping up in between. @UnlockVideo will deactivate this mode and switch back to the image window when used.

+Fixed bug where @SubOld and @SubYoung were not getting filtered correctly

 Fixes added from Community Members: